Loyalty (Angel)

-"Loyalty" is episode 15 of season 3 in the television show Angel.
+"Loyalty" is the 15th episode of the third season of the American television series Angel.

 Plot synopsis

 Gunn and Fred arrive at the office to find Wesley asleep at his desk and wake him as they try to touch the papers he's been working with.
 Angel cheerfully comments about teaching Connor to die before he vamps and leans in to bite his son while the others watch on.
 Wesley sees his hands coated with blood against the book, and then he wakes up.
 Angel and Wesley take Connor to the doctor and while in the waiting room, Angel offers advice to some of the mothers waiting there.
 During the examination, the doctor informs Angel that his son is healthy and blood tests should be returned within the week to confirm nothing is wrong.
 After the room is cleared, one of the women from the waiting room enters and exchanges Connor's blood sample with a fake before a nurse discovers her.

 At the hotel, Angel unpacks a box of miniature hockey equipment and a personalized jersey for Connor.
 With Cordelia away, business is slow.
 Angel and Gunn play hockey together until Angel breaks a window with the puck.
 A woman in need of help, Aubrey, comes to Angel Investigations about her son who had run away and been turned into a vampire.
 Aubrey returns to Holtz, Justine and others, reporting back on the members of the Angel Investigations team.
 Human members of Holtz's team practice fighting vampires that are chained up in the hideaway.
 Sahjhan appears and questions the progress of Holtz's efforts to kill Angel.
 Holtz, however, refuses to speed up his timetable and isn't remotely concerned by Sahjhan's threats because he is immaterial and Holtz happens to be in possession of a special urn that can contain his essence.
 Sahjhan isn't happy, but leaves.

 Wesley talks on the phone with a wizard and directs him to do his job for the money he was paid.
 Fred shows up and suggests that Wesley hook up with Aubrey, but Wesley brushes it off and says the job is their purpose, not dating.
 Lilah talks with her sick mother on the phone until, Sahjhan shows up at Wolfram & Hart in Lilah's office.
 She is not shocked to see him, and she knows quite a bit about him already, right down to his need for the law firm's help in destroying Angel.
 Lilah states that she won't go against firm policy which is to keep Angel alive, but she writes on a piece of paper that he has her support.